The six types of essential nutrients are:

-In addition to trying to get enough calcium, we should also be incorporating some form of exercise into our daily lives.
-We should do this in order to prevent muscle and bone loss through inactivity.
+In addition to getting enough calcium, we should also be incorporating some form of exercise into our daily lives.
+We should do this to prevent muscle and bone loss through inactivity.

-Typically a person eating a well-balanced diet that includes, fruit, vegetables, proteins, fish, water and carbohydrates will get all the nutrients that they need.
+Typically a person eating a well-balanced diet that includes fruit, vegetables, proteins, fish, water, and carbohydrates will get all the nutrients they need.
 People with special dietary needs, or medical conditions, may need to take additional supplements to aid their dietary requirements.

-I have briefly mentioned supplements in this post, however I would strongly advise talking to a healthcare professional prior to adding them to any diet.
+I have briefly mentioned supplements in this post; however, I would strongly advise talking to a healthcare professional before adding them to any diet.

 The information found in this post is purely for your consideration and is by no means exhaustive on every subject.
 Any health plan or major change to your diet that you wish to undertake should be discussed with a healthcare professional or dietician first.

 You must also take any allergies or existing medical conditions into account.